MoCA 2.0 Coax to Ethernet Adapter

 The HT-EM2 uses hardware DES and AES encryption to keep your data safe from unauthorized access.
 You can augment your home’s Wi-Fi network with the reliability of a wired connection where you need it.

 Two Coax Ports

 The HT-EM2 provides two coax RF ports: one to connect to the wall outlet and one to connect to your TV or cable set top box.
 As a result, you get blazing networking speeds over your coax network, without having to sacrifice a cable outlet in the home theater.

 Learn More about MoCA

 MoCA 2.5 technology is the highest MoCA standard out there.
-It is designed to be your Wi-Fi network’s support system to make it better.
-With MoCA 2.5 adapters you can ensure that your Wi-Fi speed is fast, your connection is reliable and that your Wi-Fi signal coverage...
+It is designed to be your Wi-Fi network’s support system to give it better speeds and performance.
+By using MoCA 2.5 adapters, you can ensure that your Wi-Fi speed is fast, your connection is reliable and...

 - Bonded MoCA 2.0 for speeds up to 700 Mbps